beka24k/Labaratory_1/README.md

 __fibonacci(n)__ - computes the nth number in the Fibonacci sequence using recursion.

-__binomial coefficient(n,k)__ - is the order of choosing ‘k’ results from the given ‘n’ possibilities.
 __findMin()__-finding minimum of array __findAvg()__-finding average of array